Express Entry CRS Points Breakdown for South African Applicants

 1. IELTS score improvement.
 If any component is below CLB 9 (L:8.0, R:7.0, W:7.0, S:7.0), pushing it up is the highest-ROI activity available.

 2. French language proficiency.
 French-category draws have invited candidates with CRS scores as low as 379.
-Reaching NCLC 7 (TEF or TCF Canada) adds 50 CRS points and qualifies you for French-specific draws entirely separate from STEM or healthcare categories.
+Reaching NCLC 7 (TEF or TCF Canada) adds 50 CRS points when the English-language condition is also met, and qualifies you for French-specific draws entirely separate from STEM or healthcare categories.

 3. Provincial nomination.
-A nomination adds 600 points to your CRS — guaranteed ITA in the next round.
-For South African professionals with CRS in the 460–490 range, pursuing OINP (Ontario) or AAIP (Alberta) in parallel with your Express Entry profile is the recommended strategy.
+A nomination adds 600 points to your CRS — normally resulting in an ITA in the next round.
+For South African professionals with CRS in the 460–490 range, check current OINP, AAIP, and other provincial streams in parallel with your Express Entry profile.

 The South Africa to Canada Express Entry Guide includes a personalised CRS optimisation framework and step-by-step instructions for the WES/SAQA credential evaluation process — the foundational step that determines your education points and everything they unlock.